svenkubiak/mangooio/docs/controllers.md

+# Controllers

-Every controller method, wether it renders a template, sends JSON or just returns a HTTP Status, must return a Response object.
-This is handled by using the Response class of mangoo I/O. Here is an example of how a controller method may look like.
+Every controller method, whether it renders a template, sends JSON, or just returns an HTTP status, must return a `Response` object.
+This is handled using the `Response` class of **mangoo I/O**.
+Below is an example of a controller method:

 ```java
 package controllers;